 - previous large fillings, which compromises the health of the tooth

-- crowns, due to the natural tooth being decrease in size to accommodate the crown, and then bacteria finding its way between
+- crowns, due to the natural tooth being decreased in size to accommodate the crown, and then bacteria finding its way between

 - cracks or fractures in the tooth